Location Scout Services

 Finding perfect filming locations from medieval Bruges to the rolling Ardennes hills.

-Belgium packs extraordinary visual diversity into a compact territory, from the medieval guild halls and canals of Bruges and Ghent to the Art Nouveau townhouses of Brussels, the bustling port city of Antwerp, and the forested hills of the Ardennes.
-Our location scouts know every corner of this trilingual nation and can identify settings that match any creative brief, whether you need a Gothic cathedral, a North Sea beach, or a Flemish farmstead.
+Here is how this works in practice.
+Belgium packs extraordinary visual diversity into a compact area, from the medieval guild halls and canals of Bruges and Ghent to the Art Nouveau townhouses of Brussels, the bustling port city of Antwerp, and the forested hills of the Ardennes.
+Our location scouts know each corner of this trilingual nation and can identify settings that match any creative brief, whether you need a Gothic cathedral, a North Sea beach, or a Flemish farmstead.

-Through NeedAFixer, we connect you with location scouts who maintain an extensive database of verified Belgian locations.
-Our professionals hold established relationships with Screen.brussels, Flanders Image, Wallimage, and local municipal authorities, enabling efficient permitting and access to heritage sites, urban environments, and hidden gems across all three regions.
+Here is the short of it.
+Through NeedAFixer, we connect you with location scouts who keep an extensive database of verified Belgian locations.
+Our pros hold set up relationships with Screen.brussels, Flanders Image, Wallimage, and local city authorities, enabling efficient permitting and access to heritage sites, urban environments, and hidden gems across all three regions.

 Location Scouting Expertise